project-owner/Peppy.doc/HiFiBerry-AMP.md

 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/pi-spacers.png|alt=Peppy]]
 </p>

-On the image above you can see that Amp+ has 40-pin connector with pins which protrude through the board and allow to connect any other devices which need GPIO signals.
+Amp+ has 40-pin connector with pins which protrude through the board and allow to connect any other devices which need GPIO signals.
 Peppy player leverages that connector on Amp+ to connect another external hardware components: IR Sensor, Rotary Encoders and Touch-Screen.
 Just remember that pins used by Amp+ should not be used by another components.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/pi-amp.png|alt=Peppy]]